EDCD/EDDI/VoiceAttack.md

 If EDDI is installed in the correct location and plugin support is enabled you should see a message when starting VoiceAttack along the lines of `Plugin EDDI 2.0.0 initialized`.

+## Upgrading from EDDI 1.x

+If you have version 1.x of EDDI installed then you should remove it entirely prior to installing EDDI.
+To do so:

+  * If you hav a separate EDDI profile them remove it entirely
+  * If you have integrated EDDI in to your own profile then remove all commands with the categories 'EDDI' and 'EDDI debug'
+  * Shut down VoiceAttack
+  * Remove the EDDI directory from the `Apps` directory of your VoiceAttack installation (default C:\Program Files (x86)\VoiceAttack\Apps)

 ## EDDI Variables

 EDDI makes a large number of values available to augment your existing scripts.
 The values are shown below, along with a brief description of what the value holds.